Reber Plan

 The Reber Plan was a late 1940s plan to fill in parts of the San Francisco Bay.
-It was designed and advocated by John Reber—an actor, theatrical producer, and schoolteacher.
+It was designed and advocated by John Reber—an actor and theatrical producer.

 San Francisco Bay Project

 Under the plan, which was also known as the San Francisco Bay Project, the mouth of the Sacramento River (from Suisun Bay) would be channelized by dams and would feed two vast freshwater lakes within the bay, providing drinking and irrigation water to the residents and farmers of the Bay Area.
 The barriers would support rail and highway traffic and would create the two freshwater lakes.
 Between the lakes, Reber proposed the reclamation of 20000 acre of land that would be crossed by a freshwater channel.
 West of the channel would be airports, a naval base, and a pair of locks comparable in size to those of the Panama Canal.
 Industrial plants would be developed on the east.

 The San Francisco Chronicle endorsed the plan's concept of a causeway to replace or supplement the San Francisco Bay Bridge, stating: